-Many traditional káča such as the one on the right are beautifully painted in many different colors.
-Some even have figurines of people such as children crafted into the handle!
+Many traditional káča, such as the one above, are beautifully painted in many different colors.
+Some even have figurines of people, such as children, crafted into the handle!

 In recent years plastic tops have become more and more popular among Czech children.
 However, the wooden káča can still be found in the toy shops of cities such as Prague, where it has continued to be a beloved toy for many!

 Questions & Answers

 Question: Could you please explain or show in a video how to spin traditional Czech tops?
 I bought one in Prague, but I am unable to spin it.